Numerical approximation of boundary value problems for curvature flow and elastic flow in Riemannian manifolds: Semidiscrete finite element approximations

 where we have defined $\mathcal K(\kappa^h, \vec\omega^h, \vec X^h) \in V^h$ by

 To motivate the choice \eqref{eq:mathcalK}, we observe that it follows from \eqref{eq:nue1}, Table~\ref{tab:g} and L'Hospital's rule that

+On recalling \eqref{eq:omegah}, we note that replacing $\vec\omega^h$ with $\vec\nu^h$ in \eqref{eq:sdb} does not change the scheme.
+On the other hand, for nonconstant $g$ we must use $\vec\omega^h$ in the first term in \eqref{eq:sda} to allow for an existence and uniqueness proof on the fully discrete level, see Lemma~\ref{lem:ex} below.
+In addition, as \eqref{eq:mathcalK} is defined vertex-wise, we use the vertex normals $\vec\omega^h$ there.

 It does not appear possible to prove a stability result for the scheme \eqref{eq:sd}.
 However, thanks to \eqref{eq:sdb} the scheme $(\BGNmckappa_h)^h$ satisfies a weak equidistribution property, i.e.\ it can be shown that neighbouring elements of $\Gamma^h(t) = \vec X^h(\overline I,t)$ have the same length if they are not parallel.
+In effect, the side condition \eqref{eq:sdb} induces some tangential motion, which ensures that the equidistribution property holds at all times.
+The authors first introduced and discussed schemes with such an implicit tangential motion in \cite{triplej} and have used it in a series of works since.
 We refer to the recent review article \cite{bgnreview} for more details on that aspect of the scheme.

 As an alternative approximation, we propose the following finite element approximation of $(\BGNmc)$, recall \eqref{eq:cfweakC}.
 It is the natural extension to the open curve case of the semidiscrete analogue of \cite[(3.5), (3.18)]{hypbol}.